Costa Rica Weather in February

 February is part of Costa Rica’s dry season, and it’s a good time to visit if you want to make the most of clear skies and warm temperatures.
 Most of the country, especially the Pacific coast and Central Valley, has dry weather during this month, with very little rain.
 The Caribbean coast tends to see a bit more rain, but even then, it’s usually just brief afternoon showers.

 This dry spell means the landscape is lush and vibrant from the previous rainy season, and outdoor activities like hiking, wildlife watching, and beach days are all on the table.
-This month can also be good for seniors; see our guide to Costa Rica senior tours.
+This is a great time to plan your Costa Rica itinerary.

 Sun rising over the Playa Blanca beach in Peninsula Papagayo in Guanacaste, Costa Rica © Shutterstock